LIDA-Data-Analytics-Team/find-af/README.md

 FIND-AF wants to develop a tool to identify people at risk of AF.
 A model has been developed which predicts AF risk given a person’s risk factors.
 FIND-AF want to make the model a publicly available research output by building an API to allow other tools to integrate with the model, e.g. enabling people to discover their own risk.

+## Changelog

+- Set up demo API that runs in Azure, with an endpoint that takes dummy parameters and returns a dummy output value (endpoint /af).
+- Added documentation to reproduce the API repo and Azure build, set up with continuous deployment

+## Todo

+- Edit the /af endpoint to include greater input validation and sanitation
+- Edit the /af endpoint to take the model's explanatory variables as input parameters
+- Edit the /af endpoint to use the FIND-AF model to predict an AF risk given the inputs, and return the prediction

 ## Design

 The API for the atrial fibrillation risk model is built as a Python Flask web app and hosted in Microsoft Azure as an Azure Function.